 Be Election Day Ready

-If you plan to vote in person, consider how you will get to your polling location and what you need to once you get there, such as a mask or supplies if you believe you will need to wait in line for a long time to cast your ballot or an ID if it is your first time voting at polling location.
-PA voters can see accepted ID for voting here.Voting Deadlines
+If you plan to vote in an upcoming election in person, consider how you will get to your polling location and what you need to once you get there, such as a mask or supplies or an ID if it is your first time voting at polling location.
+PA voters can see accepted ID for voting here.Voter Registration Deadlines

 You can also learn more about how to get others involved in our political process to help increase participation in our political process along.
 When We All Vote, a nonpartisan effort launched in 2018 by co-chairs Michelle Obama, Tom Hanks, Lin-Manuel Miranda, Janelle Monae, Chris Paul, Faith Hill and Tim McGraw, aims to change the culture around voting using a data-driven and multifaceted approach to increase participation in elections and provides information to help make voters aware of their voting rights.
 Democracy for All is another nonpartisan organization that seeks to connect and involve all people and communities, especially those traditionally underrepresented, in the democratic process.

 As we continue to prepare for upcoming local elections as a University community, the Office of Campus Ministries invites you to pray reflectively together.
 Using the Examen, a prayer exercise rooted in the spiritual exercises of St. Ignatius of Loyola, we will together pray to discern and reflect in specific ways about the interrelationship between Gospel values and political engagement.
 Students, administrators, faculty, and staff lead this video prayer experience that you can view on The University of Scranton YouTube channel here.

 Before you cast your ballot, it is important that you first reflect on your own values to consider what issues and platforms are most important to you as you seek the right candidate.
 The next step is to learn more about the candidates running for office.
 You can consider

 - History of civil service and past legislation supported